mvy/Cryptographic-C---Toolkit/README.md

 Licence
 =======
-The CCTk is develop by the CCTk Team.
+The CCTk is developed by the CCTk Team.
 See AUTHORS.md for the list of authors and their participation in the different modules of the CCTk.
 This software is relase under the MIT license.
 See LICENSE.md for more information.